o-korol/scheduler_modular/README.md

 # Scheduler Modular

 This project is a modularized schedule optimizer that retrieves course information from a database, generates valid course combinations, calculates scores for each combination, and visualizes the schedules.
-The project is organized into several modules, each handling different aspects of the process.
+The project is organized into several modules.

 ## Project Structure